samjulien/blog/_posts/2018-06-13-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 In the first part of this series, you have created a Vue.js application to work as the user interface of a micro-blog engine.
 You have also created an Express API to persists micro-posts in a MongoDB instance.
 Besides that, you have installed and configured Auth0 on both your frontend and backend applications to take advantage of a modern identity management system.
 With this, you have finished developing the first version of your micro-blog engine and you are ready to move it to production.

 So, [in the next part of this series](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-2/), you will prepare your source code to deploy your backend API to AWS Lambda and your frontend Vue.js app to an AWS S3 bucket.
-Then, you will use [Claudia, a tool that facilitates AWS Lambda management](https://claudiajs.com/), to make your backend code live and will use the AWS CLI (Command Line Interface) tool to push your Vue.js app to AWS S3.
+Then, you will use [Claudia.js, a tool that facilitates AWS Lambda management](https://claudiajs.com/), to make your backend code live and will use the AWS CLI (Command Line Interface) tool to push your Vue.js app to AWS S3.

 I hope you enjoy the process.
 Stay tuned!